PollyHannah/Phylogenomic-study/README.md

 ***How does the script work?*** This script looks at the first sequence in each of the `.fa` files in the [Orthogroup_Sequences/](https://github.com/PollyHannah/Phylogenomic-study/tree/main/orthofinder_2_species/Results_Feb13/Orthogroup_Sequences) directory for the species level output, and matches it with the orthogroup containing the same sequence in the directories containing the `.fa` files for the [genus](https://github.com/PollyHannah/Phylogenomic-study/tree/main/orthofinder_2_genus/Results_Feb13) and [family](https://github.com/PollyHannah/Phylogenomic-study/tree/main/iqtree_family) level OrthoFinder output.

 ### Identify conserved genes
 We now use R to identify conserved genes using the OrthoFinder output.
-First we analyse using the script `orthogroup_analysis.R`.
-Then, we filter out sets of conserved genes using the script `filter_orthogroups.R`.

 #### 1. Analyse
 First we analyse the OrthoFinder output to help us make a decision about which genes we consider to be 'conserved'.
-To do this, move the files `taxonomy.csv`and `Orthogroups.tsv` (an output file from OrthoFinder), and script `script_TBC_r_analysis.R` into a directory.
+To do this, move the files `taxonomy.csv`and `Orthogroups.tsv` (an output file from OrthoFinder), and script `script_6_r_analysis.R` into a directory.

 Before we do this analysis, set up three directories to store the results at each taxonomic level:
 ```bash